magpiemodel/magpie/README.md

 (https://www.latex-project.org/get/).
 To be seen by the model it also needs to added to the PATH variable of your system.

-To use Docker, build the magpie image using the command
+To use Docker, copy your `gamslice.txt` into the MAgPIE main directory, and build the magpie image using the command
 ```
 sudo docker build -t magpie .
 ```
-and run the container interactively using
+Run the container interactively using
 ```
 sudo docker run -it magpie
 ```